The GivingWorks Empathy Project

 - String backpacks

 - Book labels

-The “giving” kids each choose 4 of the books, decorate and attach a (“This Book Belongs To _____”) book label to each one and put the 4 books into a backpack.
+The older, “giving” kids each choose 4 of the books, decorate and attach a (“This Book Belongs To _____”) book label to each one and put the 4 books into a backpack.
 They also each address 4 postcards back to themselves (with their name, c/o their school/organization’s address), clip the postcards together with paperclips and add them to the backpack.